Adversarial Deep Averaging Networks for Cross-Lingual Sentiment Classification: Experiments and Discussions

 \subsection{Implementation Details}

-For all our experiments on both languages, the feature extractor $\cf$ has three fully-connected hidden layers with ReLU non-linearities, while both $\cp$ and $\cq$ have two.
-All hidden layers contains 900 hidden units.
-This choice is more or less ad-hoc, and the performance could potentially be improved with more careful model selection.
-Batch Normalization~\cite{ioffe2015batch} is used in each hidden layer in $\cp$ and $\cq$. $\cf$ does not use BN. $\cf$ and $\cp$ are optimized together by \texttt{Adam}~\cite{kingma2014adam} with a learning rate of $0.05$ for Chinese and $0.01$ for Arabic experiments. $\cq$ is trained with \texttt{Adam} with learning rate of $0.00005$.
-The weights of $\cq$ are clipped to $[-0.01, 0.01]$. \texttt{ADAN} is implemented in \texttt{Torch7}~\cite{collobert2011torch7}.
-We train \texttt{ADAN} for 30 epochs and use early stopping to select the best model on the validation set.
+For all our experiments on both languages, the feature extractor $\cf$ has three fully-connected layers with ReLU non-linearities, while both $\cp$ and $\cq$ have two.
+All hidden layers contain 900 hidden units.
+Batch Normalization~\cite{ioffe2015batch} is used in each hidden layer in $\cp$ and $\cq$. $\cf$ does not use batch normalization. $\cf$ and $\cp$ are optimized jointly using \texttt{Adam}~\cite{kingma2014adam} with a learning rate of $0.0005$. $\cq$ is trained with another \texttt{Adam} optimizer with the same learning rate.
+The weights of $\cq$ are clipped to $[-0.01, 0.01]$.
+We train \texttt{ADAN} for 30 epochs and use early stopping to select the best model on the validation set. \texttt{ADAN} is implemented in \texttt{PyTorch}~\cite{paszke2017automatic}.